-Ask your husband’s dermatologist about the use of low dose Tacrolimus ointment on the eyelids.
-It has been demonstrated to be effective in the treatment of skin irritation including psoriasis.
+Ask your husband’s dermatologist about the use of low-dose Tacrolimus ointment on the eyelids.
+It has been shown to be effective in the treatment of skin irritation including psoriasis.
 Also, your husband may be able to use a topical steroid cream in the short term to improve his symptoms, under the supervision of a physician.
 Certainly, sensitive skin moisturizers are useful.

-If your husband has been placed on an oral psoriasis treatment such as Cosntyx or Otzela, the lesions around his eyes will likely improve over time as well.
+If your husband has been placed on an oral psoriasis treatment such as Cosentyx or Otzela, the lesions around his eyes will likely improve over time as well.

 Please beware that certain remedies to treat atopic dermatitis, such as dupilumab, can have side effects such as dry eye, itchy eyes, inflammation of the whites of the eye (conjunctivitis), inflammation of the cornea (keratitis), swelling of the eyelids (blepharitis) and infection.